MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **What this project is**
 A research-driven audit of how **multimodal Large Language Models (LLMs)** internally represent cities, using London as a controlled, policy-relevant case study.

-Rather than training a new model, this project **interrogates learned models** to understand how spatial knowledge, bias, and salience emerge in real-world AI systems.
+Rather than training a new model, this project **evaluates learned models as real-world socio-technical systems**, probing how spatial knowledge, bias, and salience emerge from model behaviour.

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
 They increasingly power mapping, navigation, travel discovery, and urban analytics.
-If their internal “mental maps” are uneven, they can systematically amplify central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.
+If their internal “mental maps” are uneven, they can systematically amplify central areas while rendering peripheral communities digitally invisible—reinforcing spatial inequality at scale.

-This project asks a simple but critical question:
+This project asks a critical question:

-> *Do AI systems see cities the way humans do — or do they distort them further?*
+> *Do AI systems perceive cities the way humans do—or do they distort urban space even further?*

 **What I built**
 - Adapted **Stanley Milgram’s human urban recognisability experiments** to multimodal LLMs
-- Designed a **spatial auditing framework** using novel metrics:
+- Designed a **spatial auditing framework** using two complementary metrics:
-  - **Recognisability** (correct identification)
+  - **Recognisability** (how accurately places are identified)
-  - **Visibility** (prediction dominance)
+  - **Visibility** (how often places dominate predictions)
 - Evaluated borough-level recognition across **image and text modalities**
-- Applied **NLP-based thematic analysis** to explain *why* certain places are recognised
+- Applied **NLP-based thematic analysis** to:
+  - image-task **justifications**, and
+  - text-based **sensory descriptions**
-- Reconstructed **AI-generated cognitive maps** and benchmarked them against human studies
+- Reconstructed **AI-generated cognitive maps** and **benchmarked them against human studies**

 **Key findings**
 - **Both image-based and text-based models independently over-recognise central London boroughs**, mirroring classic human cognitive maps
-- **AI-generated cognitive maps amplify human centrality bias**, producing sharper central dominance and deeper peripheral suppression than observed in human studies
+- **AI-generated cognitive maps amplify human centrality bias**, producing stronger central dominance and deeper peripheral suppression than observed in human studies
 - Several outer boroughs are frequently misclassified or entirely invisible
-- Image-based and text-based reasoning produce **structurally different spatial maps**
+- Image and text modalities produce **different spatial representations**, meaning the same borough can “look” different to the model depending on modality
-- NLP analysis shows text recognition is driven by **culture, transport, and “vibe”**, not physical form alone
+- NLP analysis shows recognition is driven by **culture, transport, and “vibe”**, not physical form alone

 **Skills demonstrated**
 - Multimodal ML evaluation (beyond accuracy)